100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 3/4 beds tents, with beds and mattresses.
 Available single and double tent accommodations (with supplement).

-- Meals by local organization supervised by Italian Zitoway chef. .
+- Meals by local organization with supervision by Italian chef Zitoway.

 - Infirmary tent.